Naereen/web-sphinx/index.en.rst

 A quick word about me
 ^^^^^^^^^^^^^^^^^^^^^
 I like to walk, travel, go camping around France and Europe, mainly by using hitchhiking.
-  I also like using new technologies, and enjoy design tiny pieces of software or web content for instance `nice javascript hacks <js.html>`_, tutorials (on `wolf <wolfram.html>`_ or `Nano <NanoSyntax.html>`_) or Linux command line tools (`bash <bin/.bash_aliases>`_, `vrun <bin/vrun>`_, or `python <python.html>`_).
+I also like using new technologies, and enjoy design tiny pieces of software or web content for instance `nice javascript hacks <js.html>`_, tutorials (on `wolf <wolfram.html>`_ or `Nano <NanoSyntax.html>`_) or Linux command line tools (`see this page for example (in French) <bin.html>`_).

-  ..
-I like to cook, usually soups, steamed vegetables or marmelades.

 A quick word about this site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 I am working on this little website (currently, `<http://perso.crans.org/besson/>`_) when I have the time, hoping it can be useful to someone (at least me, but who knows...).
 :gray:`All the content of the website is (C) Lilian BESSON, and it is open source with the` `GPLv3 License <LICENSE.html>`_.

 This site's *Google Analytics* data suggest that some pages are indeed visited on a daily basis, so if you are here for something in particular, I hope you will not be disapointed (you can use `this bug tracker <https://bitbucket.org/lbesson/web-sphinx/issues/new>`_ to report any bug, or even to ask me anything).

 ------------------------------------------------------------------------------

 In 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*), and in 2011/2012 I graduated two different Bachelors of Science (both *magna cum laude*),

 .. warning::